If you made any changes in Pure these will be visible here soon.

 Summary of Research Interests

-Donald's research interests lie in the following areas:
+Donald's research interests have recently been in the following areas:

-1) working with the realities of poverty in the early years;
+1) responses to poverty in the early years;

-2) skills and learning as part of transitions among young people regarded as disadvantaged etc. and
+2) life-course transitions among young people regarded as disadvantaged and care trajectories of childcare professionals;

-3) exploring involvement and the relationships and learning experiences of children and young people in poverty in the field of education.
+3) exploring learning experiences of children and young people in poverty in the field of education.

 Research Projects & External Funding

-Donald is leading research considering pre-school practitioners’ perspectives on child poverty and how they work with poverty.
+Donald has recently led research considering preschool practitioners’ perspectives on child poverty and how they work with poverty.
 He is collaborating with colleagues across England and the USA on this project.
-This research sas supported by external funding grants awarded to Donald by The British Academy (in 2012 and again in 2020) and The Society for Educational Studies.
-See: http://www.soc-for-ed-studies.org.uk/grants/
+This research was supported by external funding grants awarded to Donald by The British Academy (in 2012 and again in 2020) and The Society for Educational Studies (2014).

 PhD and Research Opportunities